vanbui1995/learn-tailwind-healthy-design/README.md

 ## Healthy Project

-This project created from an assignment homework from Arent company
+This project for practice Tailwind CSS

 ## How to run the project?